Bulls vs. Heat Player Props Betting Odds

-Player prop bet options for Jimmy Butler, Nikola Vucevic and others are available when the Miami Heat host the Chicago Bulls at Kaseya Center on Thursday (opening tip at 7:30 PM ET).
+Player prop bet options for Jimmy Butler, Nikola Vucevic and others are listed when the Miami Heat host the Chicago Bulls at Kaseya Center on Saturday (tipping at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!